Help out once, or help our regularly

 Some volunteers join us for one-off activities or a short series of them.
 Others are with us for an extended period of time.
 Many people who come along as volunteers end up becoming members.

-Come and Try:
+Come and Try

-Some of the activities that work well for this include our 1st and 3rd Saturday mornings, and our weekly activities with the Herb Group (Tuesday mornings), Wednesdays and the site manager's days (see our current newsletter elsewhere on this site).
+Some of the activities that work well for this include our 1st and 3rd Saturday mornings, and our weekly activities with the Herb Group on Tuesday mornings, Wednesdays and the site manager's days (see our current newsletter elsewhere on this site).

 Musicians playing at events including the summer market.

-Centrelink Based Volunteering:
+Centrelink Based Volunteering

-We have some capacity for so-called “mutual obligation” volunteers working on the same days as the site manager.
+We have some capacity for “mutual obligation” volunteers working on the same days as the site manager.
 Their contribution to much of our current operations is huge, and we value them greatly.